 - Doctors will ask a patient to lie on an examination table with widely opened legs for pelvic examination.

-- The cervix will be cleaned prior to the process and sometimes, healthcare providers can numb the area to reduce discomfort during the procedure.
+- The cervix will be cleaned before the process, and sometimes, healthcare providers can numb the area to reduce discomfort during the procedure.

 - Now the doctor will open up your vagina with the use of the speculum.

-- Sterilized packet of the IUD is carefully inserted into the uterus.
+- A sterilized packet of the IUD is carefully inserted into the uterus.

 - After the Procedure

-Women can feel mild discomfort, pain and with light bleeding and spotting which remain for a while and go away in a short duration.
-A healthcare expert will avoid intercourse for a few days and follow up regular check-ups to make sure that the IUD is properly placed.
+Women can feel mild discomfort, pain, and light bleeding and spotting, which remain for a while and go away in a short duration.
+A healthcare expert will avoid intercourse for a few days and follow up with regular check-ups to make sure that the IUD is properly placed.

 - Infection